 - Keto Approved Sweetener – You can use Erythritol, Xylitol (no aftertaste), Monk Fruit.
-I suggest taste test the batter before baking and add more sweetener if needed.
+I suggest taste test the batter before baking and adding more sweetener if needed.
 To me, the quantity of sweetener I used brings the perfect sweetness.

 - High-Quality Dark Cocoa – Cocoa it’s a key ingredient here since it will make the keto brownies very delicious and chocolatey.
 Cocoa powder also helps with the texture.

 - Dark Chocolate – Focus on using high-quality ingredients.
 That’s how you get the best results.
 It’s important to use both dark chocolate and cocoa powder for the perfect texture.
-You can use any dark chocolate that has an 85-99% cocoa percent.
+You can use any dark chocolate that has an 85-99% cocoa percentage.